the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 You will need an image file.
 [Unsplash](https://unsplash.com/) is a good source of free images for the purposes of this workshop.
-For your production BinderHub, ou would probably create your own logo!
+For your production BinderHub, you would probably create your own logo!

 #### 1. Fork the following repo